 - Type of Component: This is a work component.
 Participants are engaged with an employer to gain employability or job skills through direct work experience or training at the worksite.
 This is not a paid activity (through the employer or subsidy).
 The individual cannot be requested by the RWB or program provider to participate in more hours during the month than the benefit calculation allows.
-The benefit calculation (for maximum monthly hours at a worksite requested or assigned by staff) is food stamp benefits for the month in question divided by the higher of the Federal or State minimum wage divided by the number of individuals in the food stamp assistance group. - NOTE: If the individual opts to volunteer with the entity for more hours than the benefit calculation allows, the participant will be considered a community volunteer.
+The benefit calculation (for maximum monthly hours at a worksite requested or assigned by staff) is food assistance benefits for the month in question divided by the higher of the Federal or State minimum wage divided by the number of individuals in the food assistance benefits group. - NOTE: If the individual opts to volunteer with the entity for more hours than the benefit calculation allows, the participant will be considered a community volunteer and WILL NOT be covered under Workers' Compensation.
 These hours will not be associated with participation under this program and should not be recorded on the JPR screen, but documented in the case notes.